Ultraviolet Lamps - A Mineral Collector's Primer:

 What kind of lamp do I need for fluorescent mineral collecting?

 The power (wattage) of the lamp determines both how far from the lamp you can see fluorescent effects, and how brightly the minerals will fluoresce.
-The amount of UV radiation reaching the illumination target is inversely proportional to the distance from the lamp - in other words, you want the lamp as close as possible to the rocks you are trying to light up!
+The amount of UV radiation reaching the illumination target is inversely proportional to the square of the distance from the lamp - in other words, you want the lamp as close as possible to the rocks you are trying to light up!
 So if you are examining rocks in your (gloved) hand, a low-powered shortwave lamp might be fine.
 If you are setting up a display, the power you will need is determined by the area you want to view - I've found that a 36-watt lamp will adequately light up an area of about 2 feet by 3 feet, as long as the display area is protected from ambient light.
 And for field collecting, I use a WTC 9-watt lamp - on a dark night, bright-fluorescing minerals can be seen easily as you walk around with the lamp waist-high.
-Hope that helps, but the subject is complex, and the lamps are expensive - so if you have questions, send me an email....Back to Links Page
+Hope that helps, but the subject is complex, and the lamps are expensive - so if you have specific questions, send me an email....Back to Links Page